Tell Congress to aid newspapers in crisis

 We, along with America’s Newspapers and others nationwide, are on the front lines of providing information during this pandemic — and it’s an honor to provide this public service to keep our communities as secure as possible.

-We’re asking for your help: Please contact those who stand for us in Congress and tell them you support expanding the Payroll Protection Program to include the Maryland Independent and other local newspapers.
-Please tell them that the federal government should use the Maryland Independent to convey important information through public service ads.
-And finally, let them know that a grant based on newsroom employees is critical at this time.
-You can reach Sen. Ben Cardin (D-Md.) at 202-224-4524 or cardin.senate.gov/contact; Sen. Chris Van Hollen (D-Md.) at 202-224-4654 or vanhollen.senate.gov/contact; and Rep. Steny Hoyer (D-Md., 5th) at 202-225-4131 or hoyer.house.gov/help/contact.
+We’re asking for your help: Please contact those who stand for us in Congress and tell them you support expanding the Payroll Protection Program to include The Recorder and other local newspapers.
+Please tell them that the federal government should use The Recorder to convey important information through public service ads.